brigittesullivan/w16-tableau-project/README.md

 * used forcasting for country specific cases since this would present the most accurate forecast than using full worldwide data set.

 ## Challenges
-(discuss challenges you faced in the project)
 - instructions provided were unclear and made it challenging to understand the project requirements
 - lack of domain knowledge may have derailed analysis, mitigated this by doing up front research.

 ## Future Goals
-(what would you do if you had more time?)

 - reformat percentages as floats then change format to percentage (more accurate.
 I was able to format the visualizations effectively so this was deprioritized
 - Develop a way to identify what the 'cure rate' is by country and measure performance against the 85% cure rate target.